Wohoa Bay

-Wohoa Bay is a bay on the coast of Washington County, Maine.
+Wohoa Bay is a bay on the coast of Washington County, Maine, into which drains both West River and Indian River.
 It is located between the towns of Addison and Jonesport.
-It features a coastal plateau bog ecosystem not found anywhere else in North America.
-Three rare species have been found in Wohoa Bay, including the crowberry, blue butterfly and bald eagle.
-Both West River and Indian River drain into Wohoa Bay.
+It features a coastal plateau bog ecosystem not found anywhere else in North America, where eelgrass beds and mudflats provide habitat for a number of winged and finned species, as well as shellfish.
+Surrounding the marsh at a slightly higher elevation are such species as deerhair sedge and black crowberry, which provides a home for the rare crowberry blue butterfly to lay its larvae.
+There are bald eagles and ospreys and numerous other birds.

 The bay is home to a number of islands, including Chandler Island, a privately owned island of approximately 1 acre in area.